The Misadventures of Rance and Dave

 After two hours, it became obvious the mules had headed for home without taking their load with them.
 We made choices, loaded the remaining mules with as much gear as possible, and left camp.
 We were cold, wet, starting to get hungry, and we had seven or eight hard hours of riding to get back to the trailhead.

 Repeatedly, the loads on the mules would shift, and we would stop while Cory and Travis removed the huge packs and repositioned the gear on the pack saddles.
 It took us an hour to go half a mile.
 We still had the ground hornets to deal with and the wide creek with the vertical bank to negotiate.
-Next year I’m going to Key West, I decided.
+Next year I’m going to Key West, Florida I decided.
+Maybe a gator hunt.
 Little snow there, and a human can breathe normally.

 Cory decided to try another route out, one which bypassed the creek, and we made it out in decent time.
 The temperature drop had reduced the hornets to no more than an irritation, and we left the snow and driving wind behind within an hour or two of breaking camp.
 The fugitive mules in fact did find their way home, and the last evening was spent enjoying another fine meal, beer, whiskey and great fellowship as each of us realized that our week together was nearly over.